tombomba/tombomba.github.io/_posts/2018-10-25-dinner-for-few-what-goes-around-comes-around.md

 date: 2018-10-26 20:19:20 -0700
 ---

-Nassos Vakalis' latest animated short is a bald political allegory and a good one.
-"Dinner for Few" begins at dilapidated seaside hotel during a storm.
+Nassos Vakalis' latest animated short begins at dilapidated seaside hotel during a storm.
 Inside, a sounder of pigs, each of them walking upright and wearing formal attire, gather around a table for dinner.
 A manservant works an odd machine; he shovels raw materials into one end and fresh food comes out the other.
 Below, a clowder of cats fight over scraps.
 As the pigs become more voracious, the cats more aggressive.
 What happens when there's nothing left to eat?

 "Dinner for Few" isn't a traditional narrative.
 The characters are symbols, the conflict obvious, and there is no dialogue.
 The music and foley effects set my teeth on edge and the visuals repulsed me.
 Yet I couldn't take my eyes off it.
 It has all the trappings of a good horror feature but in a 10 minute cartoon.
 The tension builds and Vakalis dips lightly into surreal fantasy, and he delivers a payoff that is cynical without being nihilistic.